chinmaygiri007/Natural-Language-Processing-/README.md

 # Natural-Language-Processing-
-This module deals with review Classification, whether review is Positive or Negative.
+This module deals with Restaurant review Classification, whether review is Positive or Negative.